How to Configure Unattended Upgrades on Debian 12/11/10

 MinimalSteps “true”

-This option determines whether to perform upgrades in minimal steps.
-By default, this option is enabled.
-To disable minimal steps and perform upgrades in a single step, set the value to “false” as shown in the example below:
+This option allows you to choose whether to execute upgrades in minimal steps.
+The system enables this option by default.
+If you want to turn off minimal steps and carry out upgrades in one go, change the value to “false”, as demonstrated in the example below:

 Unattended-Upgrade::MinimalSteps "false";